Vasantha-Meghana/Predictive_Analytics_Projects/README.md

 # Predictive_Analytics
-Projects on Predictive Analytics for Data Scienec
+Projects on Predictive Analytics for Data Science using Machina LEarning models